ControlSystemStudio/phoebus/app/alarm/Readme.md

 Kafka Installation
 ------------------

-Download Kafka as described on https://kafka.apache.org/quickstart
+Download Kafka as described on https://kafka.apache.org/quickstart.

+The following describes a setup under the `examples` folder of the source tree, which allows using the other scripts in examples for a quick start.
+A production setup on for example Linux would typically install kafka in `/opt/kafka`.

     # The 'examples' folder of this project contains some example scripts
     # that can be used with a kafka server in the same directory